-Clematis Pacific Cup uspp#26881 is a very distinctively cup shaped flower with unique rounded heart shaped leaves that are a leathery shiny and veined texture.
+Pacific Cup aptly named as it shows a very distinctively cup shaped flower with unique rounded heart shaped leaves that are a leathery shiny and veined texture.
 The variations of violet colors and bar, are shown with a cluster of white to yellow stamens.
 Flowers have a sweet scent!
 A bonus, showy seed heads that look outstanding later in the Fall.
+Yaku 26 uspp#26881

 Colour: violet with purple-violet bar, streaks of violet when fully open